 For these reasons, reviewing WordPress plugins for security vulnerabilities becomes non-negotiable.

-A WordPress plugin security audit can help developers here in identifying and fixing vulnerabilities present in their software.
+A WordPress security audit can help developers identify and fix plugin vulnerabilities present in their software.

 Here’s what you get out of a WP plugin security audit:

 - It can give you a holistic view of misconfigured integrations implemented within your code and offer you a chance to do a secure code review.

 - It also helps in preparing your plugin dev/security team to cope up with active vulnerability exploitation.